gauravjalap/food-delivery-website/README.md

    > **_NOTE:_**
    > Run all the bash command in different terminal instances.
-   > Check if frontend_url is correct as of your platform
+   > And also check if frontend_url is correct as of your platform

 ## Usage